David Edward Foley: Early life

-David Foley was born in Worcester, Massachusetts on February 3, 1930.
-He was ordained a priest for the Archdiocese of Washington on May 26, 1956.
+David Foley was born in Worcester, Massachusetts, on February 3, 1930.
+He was ordained a priest for the Archdiocese of Washington on May 26, 1956 at the Cathedral of Saint Matthew the Apostle in Washington D.C. by Archbishop Patrick O’Boyle.

+Auxiliary Bishop of Richmond

-Foley was appointed by Pope John Paul II as an auxiliary bishop of the Diocese of Richmond on May 3, 1986.
-Foley was consecrated on June 27, 1986, by Bishop Walter Sullivan.
+Foley was appointed by Pope John Paul II as an auxiliary bishop of Richmond on May 3, 1986.
+Foley was consecrated at the Cathedral of the Sacred Heart in Richmond, Virginia, on June 27, 1986, by Bishop Walter Sullivan.

 Bishop of Birmingham

-John Paul II appointed Foley as the third bishop of the Diocese of Birmingham on March 22, 1994.
+John Paul II appointed Foley as the third bishop of Birmingham in Birmingham, Alabama, on March 22, 1994.
 He was installed on May 13, 1994.

-In 1999, Foley issued a decree prohibiting priests in his diocese, under most circumstances, from celebrating Mass in the ad orientem position.
+In 1999, Foley issued a decree prohibiting priests in his diocese, under most circumstances, from celebrating mass in the ad orientem position.
 Though the decree never specifically mentioned the Catholic television network EWTN, which has its major studios in the diocese, observers agreed that it was directed at Mother Angelica's network.

+Retirement and death

 On May 10, 2005, Pope Benedict XVI accepted Foley's resignation as bishop of Birmingham.
 He was elected diocesan administrator on May 19, 2005.
 David Foley died on April 17, 2018, in Birmingham at age 88.